How to Use WebDAV Locks

 - If you are logged on using an account with administrative user rights that is not the local administrator account, open IIS Manager and all command prompt sessions using the "Run as Administrator" option.

 The above condition is required because the User Account Control (UAC) security component in Windows Server 2008 prevents administrative access to the IIS 7.0 configuration settings.
-For more information about UAC, please see the following documentation:
+For more information about UAC, please see the User Account Control article.

 Enabling Locks Using IIS Manager